duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ docker run -it --rm --net=host -e ROS_MASTER_IP=http://![rosmaster_name].local:11311 -e ROS_IP=![rosmaster_IP] bensonkuan/cslam-diagnostics

 TODO: check ways for other computers to be rosmaster

+### How to see the g2o graph
+In Rviz, you only see parts of the actual underlying g2o graph.
+If you want to visualize it, please have g2o_viewer installed.
+In tranform_listener_ros.py, you can set the "save_output" argument to True for the optimization.
+This will create a text representation of the g2o graph in \tmp that you can visualize using g2o_viewer.

+TODO : make this a launch argument (so that we don't have to read through the code)
+TODO : add a picture of g2o_viewer

 ## Demo failure demonstration {#demo-cslam-failure}